Visual and Performing Arts

 He is an active member of the National Association for Music Education, American Choral Directors Association, the American Society of Composers, Authors and Publishers, Florida Music Education Association, and has served on the State Board of the Florida Vocal Association.
 He holds a Bachelor of Music Education from Stetson University and a Master of Music in Music Education from the University of Florida.
-He is currently a Ph.D.
-Candidate (ABD) in Music Education at the University of Florida.
+He earned his Ph.D. in Music Education at the University of Florida.

 Building 4, Room 202A

 Accomplished trumpet artist, Dr. Brandon Loos has captured the attention of audiences throughout the United States and abroad with his musical mastery and finesse.
 He has appeared as a member of successful big bands, regional broadway show pit orchestras, chamber ensembles, and symphonic orchestras.
 Brandon has had the good fortune to travel extensively overseas as a musician performing in Spain, Ischia, Italy, Austria, and Argentina.
 Dr. Loos has shared the stage with world renowned artists including James Morrison, Jens Lindemann, Thomas Gansch, and Hans Gansch.